1995ankit/Credit-Risk-modelling/README.md

 #### The file 'PD_modeling' uses existing variables to create new meaningful features.
 * SKlearn logistic regression is used for the modeling.
-* ROC curve is used to decide the threshold below which the model classifies a customer as default.
+* The ROC curve decides the threshold below which the model classifies a customer as default.
 The threshold is decided based on the need of the bank, i.e, whether to reject more applications or give more loans.

-###### The project is done as a capstone project of course - Credit Risk Modelling.
+###### The project is a capstone course project - Credit Risk Modelling.